 Anyhow, if Windows is indeed skipping BIOS, try the next troubleshooting solutions for fixing this system malfunction.

 2. Verify boot options and restart to UEFI

 - Press the Win+R keyboard hotkeys in order to open the Run field.

 - There enter msconfig.

-- From System Configuration switch to Boot tab.
+- From System Configuration, switch to the Boot tab.

 - The No GUI boot option shouldn’t be checked.

 - Also, make sure you enter enough seconds into the Timeout field.

 - You may now restart into UEFI from your Windows device, so press the Win+I keyboard hotkeys.